Are Non Compete Agreements Enforceable in Michigan?

 Dissolving a Business Partnership Without an Agreement?

 It is highly recommended that you have a written partnership agreement any time you establish a business partnership.
 Nevertheless, many small businesses operate without one.
 If you get along well with your partners, you may feel that a partnership agreement is unnecessary.
-However, leaving a partnership without an agreement can be challenging.
-If your Partnership Agreement does not include...
+However, dissolving a business partnership without an agreement can be challenging.
+If your Partnership Agreement does not...

 Continue Reading